 Luckily, your level of commitment works like a muscle.
 Meaning to say, you can develop it and become more committed to your goals.

 And this is exactly what you’re going to learn in this article.
-Here are 10 powerful steps how to fully commit to goals that terrify you…
+Here are 10 powerful steps on how to fully commit to goals that terrify you…

-1. Just Make Progress
+1. Keep Making Progress

 Yes, just make progress.
 You must understand that momentum and commitment will come when you are in action.